 Why you need sustainable luxury travel content

-Today’s ‘average’ luxury traveller is now a good deal younger – for example, the average passenger in a private jet is now only 38 according to Oneworld Destination.
-Understanding what the Millennial and Generation Z demographics are seeking should influence your content marketing – and reports show that across all industries sustainability is a priority for most of them.
+Understanding what the Millennial and Generation Z demographics are seeking should influence your content marketing, and reports show that across all industries sustainability is a priority for most of them.

 The challenge of creating sustainable luxury travel content

-Successful sustainable luxury travel marketing works differently.
-Here, the objective is to satisfy the customer that the environmental impact is as low as possible or even that the customer can help create a positive impact while still enjoying a luxury experience.
+Successful sustainable luxury travel marketing content must resonate with this audience so that they believe that the environmental impact of their travels will be as low as possible and that they can even help create a positive impact while still enjoying a luxury experience.

 Luxury sustainable content strategies

-The best way to think about integrating sustainability into your luxury travel content at a strategic level is to think of it as a fantastic opportunity.
+The best way to think about integrating sustainability into your luxury travel content at a strategic level is to think of it as a fantastic opportunity to tell a compelling story.

-These new approaches help marketers make clear how a particular service is tailored perfectly to a luxury customer’s unique requirements with a one-of-a-kind, zero-waste solution created by an expert with a long history of doing so.
+These new approaches help marketers make clear how a particular eco-friendly amenity or service is tailored perfectly to a luxury customer’s unique requirements with a one-of-a-kind, responsible solution created by an expert with a long history of doing so.
 It also provides the kind of story that consumers like to share.

 Sustainability is here to stay